 PREP FOR EACH APPLICATION:

 - Collect and cover all kid’s and pet toys from the areas that will need treatment.

 - Fish Ponds: Precautionary – Turn off circulation pumps and stretch a tarp over the pond and anchor the tarp with bricks, stone or other heavy objects.
 May be removed when application is complete.
 ASK ABOUT OUR ‘FISH SAFE’ MOSQUITO DUNKS’

-- Pet dishes are emptied, overturned and/or removed
+- Pet dishes are empty

 - Consider mowing the day before the application.